serkankalay/blog/content/post/formulating-iq-fit-as-mip/index.md

 ![](https://www.smartgamesandpuzzles.com/images/iq-fit_puzzle_pieces-874.jpg)

 This representation is, however, incomplete for our purposes since it misses the orientation of the side.
-Let's take the first side of the dark blue piece for instance.
+Let's take a side of the dark blue piece for instance.
 You can place it on the board in 4 different orientations:

 ![](dark-blue-orientations.png)